-If you have experienced a heart attack, stroke, heart condition, or if you have undergone surgery, your need to rest and recover may impact your ability to work.
+If you experience frequent or chronic migraines, your need to manage your often debilitating symptoms may impact your ability to work.
 If this situation applies to you, it is important to know that the Family and Medical Leave Act (FMLA) gives you certain workplace protections and helps preserve your income.